-The robustness analysis for the roll and yaw axis is performed in directory "Examples' Missile with Wing (c) Robustness Analysis Lateral Robust".
-We will analyze and compare the two lateral flight control designs described in Sections 1 and 2, in terms of robustness to parameter uncertainties and their sensitivity to wind-gust disturbances.
-The missile input data is in file "WM Later Robust.Inp".
-It is the same as the pitch model and its title is "Missile with Wing with 24 Uncertainties".
-The vehicle dataset is using the same parameter uncertainties dataset as in the pitch model: "Missile Uncertainties at Mach=2.5, Alpha=10" which is located below the vehicle dataset.
-The Flixan Vehicle Modeling program processes the vehicle and uncertainties data and saves the vehicle state-space system in file "WM Later Robust.Qdr", which is the same plant model as the plant used in Section 1, but it has 24 additional inputs and outputs.
-An I/O pair is created for every uncertainty and the inputs/ outputs are scaled as already described corresponding to uncertainties δ i that vary between ± 1 .
-Most uncertainties have rank-1 dependency creating a single I/O pair.
-The X{cg} variation, however, is a rank-2 uncertainty and it creates 2 inputs and 2 outputs because it affects both: pitch and lateral dynamics.
-The first I/O pair of the X{cg} variation couples only with the lateral model and the second I/O pair couples only with the pitch model as we already discussed.
-So in the model separation, only the first input-output pair of the X{cg} uncertainty is included in the lateral model.
+The lateral system robustness analysis is performed in directory "C:\Flixan\ Examples\ Missile with Wing\(c) Robustness Analysis\Lateral Robust".
+We are going to evaluate and compare Robustness/ Sensitivity of the two lateral FCS designs to parameter uncertainties and lateral load sensitivity to wind-gusts.
+The missile input data is in file "WM_Later_Robust.Inp".
+It is the same as in the pitch model and its title is "Missile with Wing with 24 Uncertainties".
+At the bottom of the vehicle data-set there is a call to the parameter uncertainties data-set: "Missile Uncertainties at Mach=2.5, Alpha=10" which is located right below the nominal vehicle data.
+The missile uncertainties data is the same as in the pitch model.
+The Flixan Vehicle Modeling program processes the vehicle and uncertainties data and saves the vehicle state-space system in file "WM_Later_Robust.Qdr".
+This plant model is basically the same as the nominal plant created in Section 1, but it has 24 additional inputs and outputs.
+An I/O pair is created for every uncertainty.
+Each I/O pair is scaled as we described earlier assuming that the corresponding uncertainty δi varies between ±1.
+Most uncertainties have rank-1 dependency, meaning that they create a single I/O pair.
+The only uncertainty which is a rank-2 uncertainty is the Xcg variation and it creates 2 inputs and 2 outputs.
+This is because the CG variation affects both: pitch and lateral dynamics.
+It comes out that the first I/O pair of the X-cg variation couples only with the lateral model, while the second I/O pair couples only with the pitch model as we discussed in the previous section.
+So in the model separation process, only the first input-output pair of the Xcg uncertainty is included in the lateral model.